I use applied microeconomic methods to study overlapping issues in international development, agriculture, health, nutrition, and cannabis policy.

 Working Papers/ In-progress

-Schwab, B. and M. Hodjo.
+Schwab, B. & M. Hodjo.
 Who Has the Time?
 The Gendered Division of Agricultural Labor and Demand for Mechanized Services in Ethiopia

 Cannabis Production, Land Use and Policy